javxks1/esp32-sound-sensor-pipeline/README.md

 # ESP32 Sound Data Pipeline (Streamlit Dashboard)
-This Project takes data from the ESP32 device and processes it into a dashboard using Streamlit.
+This project takes data from the ESP32 device and processes it into a dashboard using Streamlit.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------